josevlad/backend-dev-challenge/README.md

 --header 'accept: application/json'
 ```

-This creates a cache record that will last 10 minutes and requests will take that data (1 USD - 200 ARS) and make the corresponding calculations for the requested request.
+This creates 2 records in cache that will last 10 minutes and the requests will take that data (1 USD -> 200 ARS / 1 ARS -> 0.004879 USD) and will make the corresponding calculations for the requested requests (USD->ARS and ARS->USD).